-Explore the history, ecology and scenery of five national parks and monuments on the Colorado Plateau.
+Explore the history, ecology and scenery of four national parks and monuments on the Colorado Plateau.
 Experience the dramatic cliffs of Zion and the hoodoos of Bryce Canyon.
-Hike amid multi-hued cliffs, spires, and arches of Cedar Breaks; the Waterpocket fold of Capitol Reef; and slot-canyons in Grand Staircase-Escalante.
-Learn about federal policies that have led to notably different development of these parks.
-Former Park Ranger Frank Ackerman leads our trip.
+Hike amid multi-hued cliffs of Waterpocket Fold of Capitol Reef; and slot-canyons in Grand Staircase-Escalante.
+This trip blends the natural beauty of Utah with the rich cultural history in the region.

 Cost and Details

 (Based on 8 guests minimum and 12 maximum)

 7 nights accommodation as specified; round-trip transfers from Las Vegas to Utah’s National Parks; all park admission fees; daily hiking activities; all ground transportation; daily breakfast (7) at the hotel or nearby, 6 lunches and 7 dinners, welcome and farewell dinners with beer and wine; tours, entrances, and events as specified in the itinerary; van transportation for all excursions; gratuities for hotel staff, restaurant staff, drivers and for all group activities; expert naturalist guide; services of a professional tour manager.

 Air transportation to and from Las Vegas, Nevada; meals and beverages other than those specified as included; optional excursions and other activities done independently; trip cancellation/interruption and baggage insurance; personal items such as email and phone charges, souvenirs, laundry; and gratuities for non-group services.

 Average temperatures in October range from day-time highs in the 70s and overnight lows down to the 30s.
 We’ll spend time at a variety of elevations from 4,000 to more than 8,000 feet.